qixinbo/OneButtonDeepLearning/README.md

 ![cellpose-demo](Cellpose/menus/Cellpose/demo.png)

-## bulkseg
+## BulkSeg
-[bulkseg](https://github.com/qixinbo/BulkSeg) which is inspired by Cellpose, is a fast and generalist algorithm for segmenting bulk-like objects.
+[BulkSeg](https://github.com/qixinbo/BulkSeg) which is inspired by Cellpose, is a fast and generalist algorithm for segmenting bulk-like objects.
 ![bulkseg-demo](BulkSeg/menus/BulkSeg/demo.png)